 Sightseeing Attraction

-Royal Observatory Greenwich is the home of Greenwich Mean Time (GMT), the Prime Meridian of the world and London’s only Planetarium.
+The Royal Observatory Greenwich is home of Greenwich Mean Time (GMT) and the Prime Meridian and one of the most important historic scientific sites in the world.

 Greenwich Park